 Every time I see that god-forsaken adapter, I think about the prototyping process Apple must have gone through when designing it.
 I imagine an Apple worker walking up to Jonny Ive saying “here’s the new prototype headphone adapter, sir.”
 Jonny’s response could only have been “Yes, but can you make it even flimsier?”

 Cables, and therefore adapters, seemed like a necessary evil.
 I never imagined life could ever be anything other than a tangled mess of cables… at least, until I started looking more seriously at the AirPods.

 What if I could exercise and not have to have my phone in my pocket, or use one of those silly-looking phone armbands?
 What if I could wake up and pop wireless headphones in my ears, so I could meditate without ever having to turn on a light to find the stupid adapter?

 I decided to buy the AirPods.
-I’d heard they were expensive, but $159 for a pair of headphones didn’t seem unrealistic if they lived up to all the hype.
+I’d heard they were expensive, but honestly, the price didn’t seem unrealistic if they lived up to all the hype.
 I justified the purchase as an investment in better productivity.